teikei/teikei/README.md

 Teikei API is a [Node](https://nodejs.org/en/) application written with [Feathers](https://feathersjs.com/) using [Express](https://expressjs.com/) as a server.
 It exposes a JSON REST API, data is stored in [PostgreSQL](https://www.postgresql.org/).
 It also includes a job queue built with node-schedule.

-### Map /map
+### Index /map

-Teikei Map is a Single Page Application built with React and Redux.
+Teikei Index is a Single Page Application built with React and Redux.
 It was generated with the default [create-react-app](https://github.com/facebook/create-react-app) with added Sass support.
 Uses leaflet to display the map, feathers-client to connect to the API backend, joi for validation, superagent as a REST client.

 ### Admin /admin